Sir Edward Howard, 2nd Baronet: Public service

 He served as an Alderman of the City of London.
 He then served as Sheriff of the City of London in 1966, and as Lord Mayor of London from 1971 to 1972.
 He also served as Lieutenant of the City of London from 1976 to 1990.

 He became the 2nd Howard baronets of Great Rissington in 1967.
 He was appointed a Knight of the Most Venerable Order of the Hospital of St. John of Jerusalem (KStJ) in February 1972, and became Knight Grand Cross of the Order of the British Empire later the same year.

+He was also made a Grand Officer in the Order of Orange-Nassau during the State Visit of Queen Juliana of the Netherlands in April 1972.

 Personal life

 He married Elizabeth Howarth Ludlow on 10 July 1943.
 They had two sons: